“Just what do you think you’re doing, Dave?”

 “Stanley Kubrick’s 2001: A SPACE ODYSSEY is some sort of great film, and an unforgettable endeavor.
 Technically and imaginatively, what he put into it is staggering.”
 (The New Yorker)

 *Minors OK in the balcony!
-(Please note A CLOCKWORK ORANGE is rated 18A.)
 Must be 19+ w/ID for bar service and main floor seating.

-*Groupons and passes OK for any single film!
+*Groupons and passes OK.
 Please redeem at the door.

 2001: A SPACE ODYSSEY (Stanley Kubrick, 1968 / 149 mins / G) | An imposing black structure provides a connection between the past and the future in this enigmatic adaptation of a short story by revered sci-fi author Arthur C. Clarke.
 When Dr. Dave Bowman (Keir Dullea) and other astronauts are sent on a mysterious mission, their ship’s computer system, HAL, begins to display increasingly strange behavior, leading up to a tense showdown between man and machine that results in a mind-bending trek through space and time.